Predation problem: Philosophical pessimism

-Giacomo Leopardi, the Italian poet and philosopher, in Operette morali (1827) engaged in a dialogue with Nature in "Dialogue between Nature and an Icelander", which uses the inevitability of predation—such as a squirrel fleeing from a rattlesnake, only to run into the snake's open mouth—as a moral indictment on nature's cannibalism of its own offspring.
-The inevitability of such cycles of destruction and creation was a cause for Leopardi's philosophical pessimism.
-In Zibaldone, published posthumously in 1898, Leopardi argued that predation is the ultimate indication of the evil design of nature.
+Giacomo Leopardi, the Italian poet and philosopher, discussed predation in Operette morali (1827).
+In "Dialogue between Nature and an Icelander", he used the image of a squirrel fleeing from a rattlesnake only to run into its open mouth as part of a moral indictment of nature.
+Such cycles of destruction and creation formed part of Leopardi's philosophical pessimism.
+In Zibaldone, published posthumously in 1898, Leopardi argued that predation showed the evil design of nature.

-Similar to Leopardi, the German philosopher Arthur Schopenhauer, in 1851, used the pain experienced by an animal being devoured by another as a refutation against the idea that the "pleasure in the world outweighs the pain".
+The German philosopher Arthur Schopenhauer, writing in 1851, used the suffering of an animal being devoured by another as an argument against the claim that pleasure in the world outweighs pain.